JonBannon/WStarAlgebras_Unique_Predual/README.md

-I'm building this repository to test Blueprint for the double commutant theorem, in preparation for formalization projects for operator algebras in Lean 4.
+This is a test repository for developing a blueprint for the 2026 LeanOA development project.